 For example, we recently quoted a double garage (6m x 12m x 2.6mH, single skin steel with two roller doors and one PA door) at just over £8 000, excluding VAT and erection costs; and a warehouse facility (30m x 28m x 5.3mH, single skin steel with three roller doors, two PA doors and skylights) at approximately £94 000 excluding VAT and erection costs.

 Do I need planning permission?

-You can find out more information about planning requirements and the contact details for your local planning authority at the Planning Portal website here.
+To find the contact details for your local planning authority at the Planning Portal website here.

 What grounds work do I need to do beforehand?

-What the difference between single skin and composite?
+What the difference between single skin and composite cladding?

-Single-Skin Steel Cladding roof and wall systems consist of coated steel sheets rolled to five different profiles.
-They may be used to form roofs and walls and include a comprehensive range of fixings, sealants, guttering, flashings and rooflights.
+Single-Skin Steel Cladding roof and wall systems consist of thin coated steel sheets (usually 0.5mm or walls and 0.7mm on roofs) rolled to several different profiles.
+The more common profile we supply is Box Profile.
+They may be used to form roofs and walls and include a comprehensive range of fixings, sealants, guttering, flashings and roof lights.

 Who makes your steel buildings?